How we use cookies

 When you are away it’s important to keep the Consular Assistance telephone number and your travel insurance providers 24 hour emergency support number with you at all times - you never know when you might need to use them.

-When you buy a travel insurance policy from Goodtogoinsurance.com you will receive a handy travel assistance card with our 24 hour emergency support number on it.
+When you buy a travel insurance policy from Goodtogoinsurance.com, and you choose the postage option, you will receive a handy travel assistance card with our 24 hour emergency support number on it.